Life Pro Tips

-I only eat fruit snacks on two occasions – after I give blood, and while on an airplane.
+I only eat fruit snacks on two occasions – after I give blood and while on an airplane.
 Fruit snacks are my personal airplane pleasure, but individually wrapped pieces of dark chocolates like Ferrero Rocher and Lindt, bars like Clif Bars, Premier Protein, and Met-Rx Big 100, trail mix, and nuts all work great too.
-Just make sure you don’t eat anything salted!
-Plane cabins are already dehydrating, no need to escalate things.
-You can also use snacks as a way to become acquainted with your fellow passengers, because who doesn’t like snacks?
+Just make sure you don’t eat anything too salty!
+Plane cabins are already dehydrating, no need to escalate things by eating dehydrating snacks.
+Plus you can use snacks as a way to become acquainted with your fellow passengers.
+Because who doesn’t like snacks?
 Offer up some of your snacks as a way of saying thanks to the man in the aisle seat who keeps getting up in order for you to use the rest room.

 3. Uber Gift Cards

-Okay so an Uber gift card won’t exactly make your flight any more enjoyable, but it will save you money in the long run.
-From my experience of flying to big tourist hot spots like Las Vegas, Orlando, San Diego, and New York City, riding with Uber as opposed to waving down a taxi has saved me a decent chunk of change in the long run.
+Okay, hear me out on this one.
+You won’t be anymore comfortable on your flight with a pack of Uber gift cards in your wallet , but it will save you time and money once you get off the plane.
+From my experience of flying to big tourist hot spots like Las Vegas, Orlando, San Diego, and New York City, riding with Uber as opposed to waving down a taxi has saved me a decent chunk of change.
 Just be aware that some airports do not allow Uber pick ups at the airport itself, only drop-offs.
 You can get around this rule by ordering an Uber for the nearest location possible though.
-Regardless, riding with Uber will come in handy for other parts of your trip.
+Regardless, riding with Uber will come in handy for other parts of your trip too.

 2. Softsole Slippers